 Since the movie was made, Tullamore’s 4 musketeer comrades were all killed by farmers – three were poisoned, and one was shot in 2016.
 Tullamore was then moved to the Okongue area for his own safety.
 He then became the dominant male of a new pride, some of whom were killed with him in this latest incident.
 Both Tullamore and the lioness carried collars, which were allegedly burned after the killings.
 The killings may have happened a while ago, as Tullamore was reported missing by researcher Flip Stander in early April.

-Records going as far back as 1934 reflect lions inhabiting the northern Namib desert along the Skeleton Coast in Namibia.
+Records going as far back as 1934 reflect these big cats inhabiting the northern Namib desert along the Skeleton Coast in Namibia.
 It was then observed that desert lions were common in the coastal mountains and riverbeds between the lower Kuiseb River and the Kunene River.
 It was believed that they were plentiful in the Kaokoveld and along the Kunene valley.
-The Skeleton Coast National Park was proclaimed in 1967 and, since then, Namibian desert lions have been put on the map as an iconic species of this unique desert region.
+The Skeleton Coast National Park was proclaimed in 1967, and since then, Namibian desert lions have been put on the map as an iconic species of this unique desert region.